Research

 Behavioral Science

-I’ve developed several widely-used frameworks for translating findings from behavioral science into practice, including MINDSPACE and EAST®.
-More recently, I’ve concentrated on summarizing the field of behavioral public policy and how it may evolve in the future.
+I’ve developed several widely-used frameworks for translating findings from behavioral science into practice, including EAST®.
+More recently, I’ve concentrated on how applied behavioral science should evolve in the future.

 Highlights: